Threshold Navigation

 Each Threshold reflects a way the same Field becomes livable as capacity changes.

-Often, one of these is already familiar.
+Often, one of these already feels familiar.

 Let that be enough.

-These don’t compete.
+These Thresholds do not compete.

 They describe how the same Field lands differently as capacity changes.